robertdavidgraham/masscan/README.md

 	$ cd masscan
 	$ make

 This puts the program in the `masscan/bin` subdirectory.
-You'll have to manually copy it to something like `/usr/local/bin` if you want to install it elsewhere on the system.
+To install it (on Linux) run:

+    $ make install

 The source consists of a lot of small files, so building goes a lot faster by using the multi-threaded build.
+This requires more than 2gigs on a Raspberry Pi (and breaks), so you might use a smaller number, like `-j4` rather than all possible threads.

 	$ make -j